lauraglo/DeteccionAnomaliasAviones/README.md

 ### Shared Preprocessing

-1. **Feature selection** — four health-indicator signals retained; constant `EPRA` column dropped.
+1. **Feature selection**: four health-indicator signals retained; constant `EPRA` column dropped.
-2. **Normalisation** — Min-Max scaling to [0, 1] per feature.
+2. **Normalisation**: Min-Max scaling to [0, 1] per feature.
-3. **Per-engine chronological split** — the first 70% of each engine's life is used for anomaly modelling; the final 30% for evaluation.
+3. **Per-engine chronological split**: the first 70% of each engine's life is used for anomaly modelling; the final 30% for evaluation.
-4. **Uniform feature length** — each engine's anomaly signal is interpolated to a fixed 50-point sequence so all 100 engines share the same input dimensionality for the downstream classifier.
+4. **Uniform feature length**: each engine's anomaly signal is interpolated to a fixed 50-point sequence so all 100 engines share the same input dimensionality for the downstream classifier.

 > A Savitzky-Golay smoothing utility (`smooth()`) is also provided and can optionally be applied before the modelling step.